Joule–Thomson effect: Applications

 In practice, the Joule–Thomson effect is achieved by allowing the gas to expand through a throttling device (usually a valve) which must be very well insulated to prevent any heat transfer to or from the gas.
 No external work is extracted from the gas during the expansion (the gas must not be expanded through a turbine, for example).

 The cooling produced in the Joule–Thomson expansion makes it a valuable tool in refrigeration.
-The effect is applied in the Linde technique as a standard process in the petrochemical industry, where the cooling effect is used to liquefy gases, and also in many cryogenic applications (e.g. for the production of liquid oxygen, nitrogen, and argon).
+The effect is applied in the Linde technique as a standard process in the petrochemical industry, where the cooling effect is used to liquefy gases, and in many cryogenic applications (e.g. for the production of liquid oxygen, nitrogen, and argon).
 A gas must be below its inversion temperature to be liquefied by the Linde cycle.
 For this reason, simple Linde cycle liquefiers, starting from ambient temperature, cannot be used to liquefy helium, hydrogen, or neon.
-However, the Joule–Thomson effect can be used to liquefy even helium, provided that the helium gas is first cooled below its inversion temperature of 40 K.
+They must first be cooled to their inversion temperatures, which are −233 °C (helium), −71 °C (hydrogen), and −42 °C (neon).